keita-dc/FlatironProject4/README.md

 ![OLS Regression of Meterfare](image/ols_meterfare_tripmileage.png "OLS Meterfare on Trip Mileage")

 Yet as the following scatter plot indicates, there are two distinct fitted lines with different slopes.
-It is not good enough to simplly regress meterfare on trip mileage.
+It is not good enough to simply regress meterfare on trip mileage.

 ![Figure Meterfare vs Mileage](image/meterfare_all.png "Meterfare vs Trip Mileage")